tyler-ball/chef-openstack-testing-stack/README.md

 kernel `3.13.0-24-generic` has networking issues, and the best way to resolve this is
 via: `apt-get install linux-image-generic-lts-utopic`.
 This will install at least `3.16.0` from the Utopic hardware enablement.

+**NOTE**: There is not Gemfile, it's assume that all the needed gems are provided by the Chef DK.

 ## Rake Deploy Commands

 These commands will spin up various OpenStack cluster configurations, the simplest being the all-in-one controller with Nova networking.